MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-incidents.md

 :::image type="content" source="../../media/investigate-incidents/incidents-ss-incident-select.png" alt-text="Example of selecting an incident from the check mark column":::

-When you do, a summary pane opens with key information about the incident, such as severity, who it is assigned to, and the MITRE ATT&CK categories for the incident.
+When you do, a summary pane opens with key information about the incident, such as severity, who it is assigned to, and the [MITRE ATT&CK&trade;](https://attack.mitre.org/) categories for the incident.
 Here's an example.

 :::image type="content" source="../../media/investigate-incidents/incidents-ss-incident-side-panel.png" alt-text="Example of the summary pane for an incident":::